 Anyone who knows Hermann also knows that he stands behind his products with his heart and soul.

-The product range on offer diverse: bacon, pork belly, apple juice, dried apple rings, and freshly baked bread from the wood oven (depending on baking day).
+The product range on offer diverse: bacon, pork belly, apple juice and freshly baked bread from the wood oven (depending on baking day).